Mohamed-hazem-mahrous/Voice-Authentication-System/README.md

 ## Introduction
 This Python desktop application utilizes voice fingerprint and spectrogram technology to identify individuals based on their unique vocal characteristics.
 The system can be trained on up to 8 individuals and operates in two distinct modes to ensure secure access.

+## Team Members
+The following team members have contributed to this project:
+- Mohamed Hazem Yehya
+- Assem Hussein
+- Kyrolos Emad
+- Arsany Maged

 ## Features
 The Voice Authentication System app have 2 modes: